 4. 5-10 rules for how you should work in this project

 Start with 10-15 lines.
-A mature CLAUDE.md might grow to 400+ lines over months.
-Add rules when you notice Claude doing something you don’t want.
+Add rules when Claude does something you do not want.

 What I’ve built with it

-• A retirement financial planner prototype.
-Input your numbers, get projections.
-Claude wrote the calculation logic while I defined the requirements.
+• A retirement planner prototype.
+I defined the requirements.
+Claude wrote the calculation logic.

 • A voice-activated expense tracker.
-I wired together Telegram, ChatGPT, Make.com, and Google Sheets so I could log expenses by talking into my phone.
-Configured the entire automation manually.
+Telegram, ChatGPT, Make.com, and Google Sheets, so I could log expenses by voice.

-• A career opportunity scanner and resume system.
-It monitors company career pages, scores leads against my profile, tailors resumes to each job description, and generates application materials in batches.
+• A career scanner and resume system.
+It monitors company career pages, scores leads, tailors resumes, and generates application materials.

-None of these required me to write code from scratch.
-I described what I wanted, reviewed what Claude produced, and iterated until it worked.
+I did not write these from scratch.
+I described the system, reviewed the output, and iterated until it worked.

 Honest limitations